nf-core/airrflow/docs/usage/FAQ.md

 }
 ```

 In nf-core pipelines, each process has a label indicating the resources that are being requested (`process_low`, `process_medium`, `process_high`, ...).
 The CPUs, RAM and time set up for each of these labels can be found in the [base.config](https://github.com/nf-core/airrflow/blob/master/conf/base.config) file.
-You can update the resource requests for all processes with a specific label by adding a new setting in your `resource.config` file provided with the `-c` parameter.
+You can update the resource requests for all processes with a specific label by providing the updated configuration.
 For example here we update the process requests of processes with the `process_high` label:

 ```json title="resource.config"
 process {